kaangiray26/tunein-cli/README.md

 # tunein-cli

 ## Overview
 tunein-cli allows you to browse TUNEIN streams from your command line and listen to them.
+Uses http://opml.radiotime.com/ to get stations.

 ## Features
 - Open streams directly from your terminal using mplayer